benstraw/benstrawbridge.com/content/posts/adding-leaflet-to-ryder-theme/index.md

 # draft = true
 +++

-I made this quick and easy shortcode to get started using leaflet, as I add more features supported by leaflet to the shortcode I might update this page. :)
+I made this quick and easy shortcode to get started using leaflet.js in the [Ryder Theme for Hugo Websites](https://arts-link.github.io/ryder/), as I add more features supported by leaflet to the shortcode I might update this page.

 ## Steps taken

 - found this blog post over at [osgav.run](https://osgav.run/lab/hugo-leaflet-integration.html) which reminded me of [leafletjs](https://leafletjs.com/).
 I had worked on a mapping project years ago and used leaflet for it, but hadn't checked it out since around 2018.
 - downloaded leaflet.js from their [downloads page](https://leafletjs.com/download.html)
 - copied the extracted zip to the `/static` directory of the ryder theme.
-- added the needed files to the head of the doc TODO, only include them in leaflet is being used
+- added the needed files to the head.
+  - TODO: only include them in when leaflet is being used.

 {{< highlight go-html-template >}}
 <link rel="stylesheet" href="{{ site.BaseURL}}/leaflet/leaflet.css" />
 <script src="{{ site.BaseURL}}/leaflet/leaflet.js"></script>